ToshioCP/Gtk4-tutorial/src/sec5.src.md

 - Insert the GtkTextView widget to the GtkScrolledWindow as a child.

 Modify `tfv1.c` and save it as `tfv2.c`.
-There is only a few difference between these two files.
+There are only a few differences between these two files.

 @@@shell
 cd tfv; diff tfv1.c tfv2.c